wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-golem-brain.md

 1. Twist Weapon.
 The target takes 1D6 damage or render their weapon unuseable.
 1. Rip.
 The target destroys a piece of armor or throws 1D6 items from their inventory on the floor.

-<ins>Mind Pulse.</ins> Every grounded creature and object near the golem must save or fall prone.
+<ins>Mind Pulse.</ins> Each creature in a large area around the brain golem must save or take mind damage (1D8) and be stunned for one round.
+It also recharges any other ability with the word psychic or mind in its name.

 <br>